Painting Brick Exteriors: Making Your Home Pop With Color

 Ever get tired of looking at the dull brick exterior of your house?
 It's time to make your home pop with some color.
-Painting your brick house is an easy DIY project that can completely transform the look and curb appeal of your place.
+Painting your brick house is a DIY-friendly project that can completely transform curb appeal.
 You'll be amazed at what a fresh coat of paint can do.

 Who says brick has to be boring?
 By adding color to your brick walls you can create a customized look that fits your personal style.
 Maybe you want a bold shade like royal blue or fire engine red that makes a statement.
 Or perhaps a muted, earthy tone is more your speed.
 Whether you go bright or neutral, painting your brick opens up a world of possibilities.